 The company's credit risks are reasonably well spread across customers.
 Whilst the majority of customers have good credit ratings, where this is not the case other measures are used to mitigate credit risks, for example risk monitoring services and credit insurance.
+Additionally, the Company, has entered into a limited recourse receivable discounting arrangement with HSBC Bank PLC wherein the bank will have no recourse to the company for an eligible buyer, provided no repayment event has occurred in relation to that receivable.
 The company recognised no significant credit losses during the financial year.

-The company has a large number of trade receivables, with the largest 5 receivables at 31 March 2021 comprising of 51.9% of the total trade receivables.
+The company has a large number of trade receivables, with the largest 5 receivables account for 31.4% (2022: 48.5%) of the total trade receivables.